Things I find

 The unexpressed words that sit in a box at the bottom of my brain, waiting for me to stumble on some courage to free them.

-Indecisiveness, as life slips through the cracks of decisions that are yet made, possible future realities render our present inexistent.
+Indecisiveness, for life slips through the cracks of decisions that are yet to be made, possible future realities render our present inexistent.

-Memories, they are altered, reshaped in something milder, for us to bear that the past is past.
+Memories: they are altered pasts, purposely reshaped in something milder, for us to bear what is left behind.

 Aquariums.